Money market rates

 - Eurobond market: the secondary market yields are recorded in the “Luxembourg official listing” where they are calculated for the short term (less than 3 years), the medium term (3 to 7 years) and the long term (from 7 to less than 15 years).

 Debit and credit interest rates according to the standardised European survey (MIR):

 The pattern of interest rates is a key source of information for the Eurosystem monetary policy.
 In order to harmonise the questions on the rates applied by monetary financial institutions, the ECB decided to standardise the definitions, methods of calculation, measurement periods and procedures applied by the national central banks for the selection of the monetary financial institutions.
-That harmonisation is described in Regulation ECB/2001/18 of 20 December 2001.
+That harmonisation is described in Regulation ECB/2013/34 of 24 September 2013.

 Corporate credit observatory

 The proposed observatory data mainly concern the outstanding amounts of credit to enterprises, the interest rates charged by credit institutions, and developments in supply and demand on the credit markets.

 The debit interest rate data are taken from a survey of credit institutions harmonised within the euro area.
 The interest rates indicated conform to market conditions, since they record the actual interest rates which credit institutions have charged on all new credit contracts during the reference month.